SBit-Project/sbit.dev/docs/SBit-Core/Building/descriptors.md

 ---
 title: Descriptors
-description: Support for Output Descriptors in SBit Core
+description: Support for Output Descriptors in Sbit Core
 keywords: [sbit, bitcoin, blockchain, ethereum]
 sidebar_position: 11
 ---

-Since SBit Core v0.17, there is support for Output Descriptors.
+Since Sbit Core v0.17, there is support for Output Descriptors.
 This is a simple language which can be used to describe collections of output scripts.
 Supporting RPCs are:
 - `scantxoutset` takes as input descriptors to scan for, and also reports